SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 the ``playerOne`` variable's reference to the ``Player`` instance is broken.
 No other properties or variables are still referring to the ``Player`` instance, and so it is deallocated in order to free up its memory.
-Just before this happens, its deinitializer is called, and its coins are returned to the bank.
+Just before this happens, its deinitializer is called automatically, and its coins are returned to the bank.

 ..
 TODO: switch Bank to be a class rather than a structure